Cyberlorians/Articles/MDI-Hardened.md

 ## [Configure Windows Event Collection](https://docs.microsoft.com/en-us/defender-for-identity/configure-windows-event-collection) ##

+*Disclaimer* - Huge Kudos to Raymond Roethof and allowing me to drop his link for some tidbits as well.
+His document [here](https://thalpius.com/2022/07/30/microsoft-defender-for-identity-auditing/) outlines all the auditing steps.
+Albeit, my article revolves around hardened systems.
+One awesome tidbit from his is the 4th section, "Object Auditing".
+This will simplify those GUI steps for you all.
+Cheers and thanks Raymond.

 For the most part STIGs capture the audit settings but MDI does call out a bit more, [here](https://docs.microsoft.com/en-us/defender-for-identity/configure-windows-event-collection).
 My advise is Do NOT edit default GPOs, whether that be Default Domain Controllers of the Default Domain.
 For each OS flavor you should be following its own hardened baseline, same holds true for a Domain Controller - use dedicated GPOs.
 The "Configure Windows Event Collection", site is a bit misleading so I broke it down for you.
 When you go to edit, DO NOT forget to edit each for success and failures.

 Domain Controllers - Use STIG baseline and follow [doc](https://docs.microsoft.com/en-us/defender-for-identity/configure-windows-event-collection#configure-audit-policies).